Bicyclist injured in deadly crash starting to recover

 Police said on the morning of Aug.
 13, Rainer and Jonah Holland were hit by a drunk driver while riding their bikes near Osbourne Turnpike and Village Field Lane in Henrico.

-Holland died at the scene and Rainer is still hospitalized, but her family said doctors have removed a breathing tube and suspended the pain medication.
+Holland died at the scene, and Rainer is still hospitalized, but her family said doctors have removed a breathing tube and temporarily suspended the pain medication.

+“She’s got a broken collarbone, numerous broken ribs, and a fractured bone in her face,” said Bob Rainer, Natalie’s uncle.

 According to her family, among her first words after regaining consciousness were, “I will live for Jonah.”